JanJonTheo/VALKFlaskServer/README.md

 This project provides a RESTful API for receiving, storing, and processing Background Simulation (BGS) and Thargoid War activity data for the game Elite Dangerous.
 It is designed to integrate with BGS-Tally and other tools to support faction management and war tracking.

+---

+## Multi-Tenant Architecture

+This backend supports multiple tenants (factions, groups, or organizations), each with their own database, API key, and Discord webhooks.
+Tenant configuration is managed via `tenant.json`.
+All endpoints and background jobs are multi-tenant aware, ensuring data isolation and per-tenant notifications.

+---

 ## Features

 - Receive BGS and Thargoid War activity data via POST and PUT requests
-- Store incoming data in a database
+- Store incoming data in a tenant-specific database
-- Send notifications to Discord via webhooks
+- Send notifications to Discord via tenant-specific webhooks
-- Scheduled shoutouts and tick monitoring
+- Scheduled shoutouts, tick monitoring, and conflict reporting per tenant
+- Commander synchronization with Inara API
+- EDDN data ingestion and system/faction info endpoints
+- Objectives and protected faction management
-- Conflict detection and reporting
+- Multi-tenant authentication and API versioning

+---

 ## API Endpoints